About IDAHOBIT

 For the University, IDAHOBIT is an opportunity to reaffirm its commitment to supporting the safety, inclusion and success of all LGBTIQA+ students and staff.
 The University’s LGBTIQA+ Inclusion Action Plan puts this commitment into practice by addressing the highest-priority inclusion issues as identified by LGBTIQA+ students and staff.

-We also acknowledge the reality of the current environment: 2025 has seen a sharp rise in anti-LGBTIQA+ policies and rhetoric across the globe, targeting the trans and gender diverse community in particular.
-Negative changes in both policy and rhetoric are impacting our University community, making IDAHOBIT a particularly important day to mark this year.
+We also acknowledge the reality of the current environment: From 2025, we have seen a sharp rise in anti-LGBTIQA+ policies and rhetoric across the globe, targeting the trans and gender diverse community in particular.
+Negative changes in both policy and rhetoric are impacting our University community, making IDAHOBIT a particularly important day to acknowledge.

 Building a strong sense of community and sharing knowledge have long been effective ways of supporting people through difficult times.
 With this in mind, we encourage the University community to engage with the groups, articles and resources listed below.